digital-fabric/uringmachine/grant-2025/tasks.md

           N groups where each group has a pair of reader / writer to a pipe

-    - [ ] Socket IO (with socketpair) raw UM / Ruby threaded / Ruby with UM fiber scheduler
+    - [v] Socket IO (with socketpair) raw UM / Ruby threaded / Ruby with UM fiber scheduler

           N groups where each group has a pair of reader / writer to a socketpair